 Return On Equity, or ROE, is a measurement of financial performance arrived at by dividing net income by shareholder equity.

-However, prudent investors will also take many other factors into consideration, such as earnings per share, return on invested capital, and return on total assets, before deciding to invest.
+Prudent investors take other factors into consideration before buying into a company such as earnings per share, return on invested capital, and return on total assets.

 True Tamplin is a published author, public speaker, CEO of UpDigital, and founder of Finance Strategists.